 If you plan to get into the wonderful world of film photography, you’ve come to the right place.
 The best gear to start with is a 35mm film camera.
 This format is still often used because of its convenience.
 But, nowadays, as shooting film becomes more and more popular, the prices of these cameras keep going up.
 If you plan to dive into 35mm film cameras, make sure you know which one best suits your budget and needs.

-Below we list some of the best 35mm film cameras you can still find today!
+Below we list several of the best 35mm film cameras you can still find today!

-The Olympus OM-1 was the ‘Leica of the working class’.
+The Olympus OM-1 was the “Leica of the working class.”
 It is quality packed into a small size.
 Great for both beginner 35mm film photographers and more experienced users.
-It is also an excellent travel choice.
+It is also an excellent choice for traveling.

-What is to love about this system is a shutter speed dial on the lens mount.
+What to love about this system is the shutter speed dial on the lens mount.
 This allows you to keep your eye on the camera without having to fiddle with a top-side dial.

-Another quality benefit to this system are the OM mount lenses made by Zuiko.
+Another quality benefit to this system is the OM mount lenses made by Zuiko.
 They outperform many other brands on the market, making this one of the best film cameras for beginners.

 One of the most underrated 35mm film cameras is the Minolta X-700.
 Throughout two decades, it stood out.
 A few of the reasons for this were the many exposure modes, TTL flash metering, and bright viewfinder.